MicrosoftDocs/cognitive-toolkit-docs/articles/Variables.md

+---
+title:   Variables
+author:    chrisbasoglu
+date:    05/18/2016
+ms.author:   cbasoglu
+ms.date:   05/18/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   NA
+---

+# Variables

 Variables are defined in NDL when they appear on the left of an equal sign ```=```.
 From that point on that variable name will be associated with the value it was assigned.
 Variables are **immutable**, thus assigning new values to an existing variable is not supported.

 Variable names may be any alphanumeric sequence that starts with a letter.
 A variable can contain a matrix or scalar value.

 ## Reserved words

-Any name that is a [Function](.\NDL-Functions) name is reserved and can not be used for a variable.
+Any name that is a [Function](.\NDL-Functions.md) name is reserved and can not be used for a variable.
 The special node names below are also  reserved and can not be used as variable names.
 ```
 FeatureNodes
 LabelNodes